dyhgo/dyhgo.github.io/about/index.md

 love swimming,coding,poppin

-it's the first time to set up a site(fyi:just for fun as the domain)(based on hugo and github server)
+it's the first time to set up a site(fyi:just for fun)(based on hugo and github server)

 thanks to "dillonzq" offering me theme template